 In 2021, Brooke became part of crypto history when she outbid the ConstitutionDAO to win a rare copy of the U.S. Constitution on behalf of a client, making records for both the price of a historical document at auction and the amount bid by a DAO at auction.

-Recognized in Art + Auction's annual Power List, Crain's 40 Under 40 (2012), and Bloomberg’s Masters in Business series (2018), Brooke is a widely sought after industry commentator consulted for her view on the art market and trends.
+Brooke is a widely sought-after industry commentator valued for her insights on the rapidly evolving global art market and trends.
 She has been a regular contributor to broadcast television shows such as NBC’s The Today Show, CNBC, Fox Business and Bloomberg, in addition to various print media.

 Prior to joining Sotheby’s in January 2018, Brooke led the Impressionist and Modern art team at Christie’s, where she served as Head of Department from 2012 and Specialist since 2005.
 Brooke previously worked in curatorial departments at The National Gallery of Art and The Hirshhorn Museum and Sculpture Garden, each at the Smithsonian in Washington, D.C., and The Fogg Art Museum in Cambridge, Massachusetts.
 She holds a Master of Arts degree in History of Art from Yale University and a Bachelor of Arts degree in Literature and History of Art from Harvard College.
 She lives in New York City with her husband and two sons.